thoughtsunificator/instagram-dm-unsender/README.md

 # instagram-dm-unsender (idmu)

-Userscript that allows you to mass unsend all your DMs on Instagram
+Userscript that allows you to mass unsend all your DMs on Instagram.

+In sum, it is a privacy tool that aim to empower Instagram users by giving them more control over their data.

+## State of Affairs

 As of 2023 [instagram.com](https://www.instagram.com) would not allow its users to batch unsend their messages which is why this project came to be.